Before and after repair of a gas turbine blade including microstructure

 Figure 3: FSR® reverses stress damage in superalloys.

-Chart showing part service time and how Full Solution Rejuvenation increases gas turbine part life
+Chart showing part service time and how Full Solution Rejuvenation increases gas turbine part life.

 Figure 4: Turbine blade rejuvenated creep strength with service time